McLovin-81/trade-hub/README.md

 ## Project Overview

 Trade Hub aims to teach users about stock trading in a practical and engaging manner.
 The platform allows users to simulate trading activities, providing real-time feedback on their investments and portfolio value.

+Note:
+    Open the SQLite Database
+        sqlite3 trade_hub_database.sqlite
+    To exit SQLite
+        .exit

+How to run the application for the first time

+in trade-hub
+    bash -> flask --app app init-db